 The Robert McCutchen Athletic Therapy Clinic is located on the first floor of the Bedard Athletic Complex, across from the Bedard Gymnasium (room 109).

 The mission of the Athletic Therapy Clinic at St. Andrew’s College is a rapid and safe return to participation.
-Our objective is to provide athletic therapy services for all St. Andrew’s College students athletes and those visiting us, including the prevention, assessment, and coordinated rehabilitation of athletic injuries.
+Our objective is to provide athletic therapy services for all St. Andrew’s College student-athletes and those visiting us, including the prevention, assessment, and coordinated rehabilitation of athletic injuries.

 The Athletic Therapy Clinic is devoted to the safety and total well-being of our students.
-The clinic is a safe environment where individual dignity and confidentiality is honoured.
-The certified therapists and student therapists work closely with the Health Centre, strength and conditioning staff, the Athletics Department, and other health care professionals to meet student needs.
+The clinic is a safe environment where individual dignity and confidentiality are honoured.
+The certified therapists and student therapists work closely with the Health Centre, strength and conditioning staff, the Athletics Department, and other health care professionals to meet our student's needs.

 Heather Tugnett M.Sc., R.Kin, CAT(C)

 Head Athletic Therapist